paralympics/sdms-user-guide/docs/competition-management/approval-management.md

 - **Approved:** After IPC are satisfied with the information submitted, through any number of update cycles, they can approve the competition.
 The local organisers can no longer change their data once the IPC have made the approval decision – this can only be done by IPC officers.
 Once the competition has been approved, it should also be uploaded to the website to inform the public of its existence.

 - **Not Approved:** IPC reserves the right not to approve competition requests for any reason.
 As with an incomplete application, a comment dialogue box appears to explain the reason for the decision.
 In the database, this resets the Level of Designation to nothing, and the competition should obviously not be uploaded to the website.

+The figure below shows the _Approval Status_ tab that is only accesible to IPC Officers.
+This gives an overview of the approval status process.

 <figure>
     <img class="screenshot" src="_img/figures/6.2-competition-approval-status-ipc.png" alt="Approval Status Screen - IPC Officers">